Undefined-Team/ProtoDeep_core-Lib_by_Undefined/README.md

 # ProtoDeep core Lib by Undefined
-Simple C lib for neural network core and usage (ProtoDeep part 1)
+C lib for neural network core and usage (ProtoDeep part 1)